topoftheblock/ChatBundestag/README.md

 1. **Vector Ingestion** — Speeches are embedded and stored in Neo4j with their `redeId` as metadata.

-2. **Semantic Search** — On a user query (e.g., *"How did the CDU/CSU position themselves on economic policy before 2025?"*), the system embeds the question and fetches the top 3 most semantically relevant speeches.
+2. **Semantic Search** — On a user query, e.g., *"How did the CDU/CSU position themselves on economic policy before 2025?"* , the system embeds the question and fetches the top 3 most semantically relevant speeches.

 3. **Graph Traversal (The Secret Sauce)** — A custom `GraphRAGRetriever` uses the matched `redeId` to run a native Cypher traversal across the surrounding graph:
     - `(r:Rede)-[:GEHALTEN_IN]->(s:Sitzung)` → Extracts the exact **Date**
     - `(redner:Redner)-[:HAT_GESPROCHEN]->(r:Rede)` → Extracts **Speaker Name** and **Party** (`Fraktion`)
     - `(r:Rede)-[:BEINHALTET]->(k:Kommentar)` → Extracts any **Interruptions/Heckling** during that speech

-4. **Tool Augmentation** — If the query requires deeper analysis (e.g., contradiction detection, sentiment scoring, shortest path), the agent invokes the appropriate tool from `GraphAlgorithmTools` or `AdvancedParliamentTools`.
+4. **Tool Augmentation** — If the query requires deeper analysis, e.g., contradiction detection, sentiment scoring, shortest path, the agent invokes the appropriate tool from `GraphAlgorithmTools` or `AdvancedParliamentTools`.

 5. **Context Assembly & Generation** — The retrieved text alongside its rich graph context and tool outputs is formatted into a "Protocol Excerpt" and sent to the LLM.
 The resulting answer is highly accurate, context-aware, and resistant to typical RAG hallucinations.